Daniel J. Elazar: Political theories

-Elazar wrote extensively about the tradition of politics in Jewish scripture and thinking.
+Elazar authored a four-volume comprehensive work on the idea of covenant called The Covenant Tradition in Politics and wrote extensively about the tradition of politics in Jewish scripture and thinking.
 His works on the subject include: Kinship and Consent: The Jewish Political Tradition and Its Contemporary Uses, Authority, Power and Leadership in the Jewish Polity: Cases and Issues, and Morality and Power: Contemporary Jewish Views.